CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/872/README.md

    - **a**: delaying the safety protection when a short-circuit fault happens in Fault_22bus1
    - **b**: delaying the safety protection when a short-circuit fault happens in Fault_22bus2

 > <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets and the remaining GOOSE packets are non-malicious, so no sample is labelled as 872.
-However, from the 35-second heartbeat, it can be easily detected as an abnormal behaviour.
+However, within a 35-second period, GOOSE packets with APPID "0x3103" were missing.
+These abnormal behaviours can be easily detected with a simple network monitoring method.

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023/blob/main/PrimaryPlant.jpg" alt="" width="800" height="510" />